 The General Directorate of Industrial Norms and Technology (DGNTI) through its Commission of Technical Standards (COPANIT), an agency of the Ministry of Commerce and Industries, oversees quality standards and certification for all products.
 It participates in the preparation, adoption and adjustment of norms for industry, commerce and services.
-This agency is also the point of contact in Panama for the Codex Alimentarius.
-It is also the Panamanian registering authority for participation in ISO program.
+This agency is also the point of contact in Panama for Codex Alimentarius and serves as the registering authority for participation in the ISO program.

-The General Directorate of Standards and Industrial Technology (DGNTI) leads in conducting conformity assessments but is joined by a number of other public and private organizations.
-In Panama, several organizations conduct conformity assessments on a regular basis.
+The DGNTI leads in conducting conformity assessments but is joined by a number of other public and private organizations.
+Several organizations conduct conformity assessments on a regular basis.
 These organizations include the Central Laboratory of Health from the Ministry of Health (MINSA), the University of Panama, the Technological University of Panama, the National Secretariat of Science and Technology (SENACYT), the Ministry of Agricultural Development (MIDA), the Consumer Protection Authority and Defense of Competition, and the Agricultural Marketing Institute (IMA).

 Law 23 of July 15, 1997 requires that COPANIT and DGNTI publish all agreements, technical regulations, norms and procedures.
 They operate a primary metrology lab, duly equipped to offer services such as calibration to weights, and solution to measuring problems.

-List of food products for which they have issued a Technical Regulation:
+The following are food products for which they have issued a Technical Regulation:

 - Cereals, wheat flour

 - Ethylic alcohol for alcoholic beverages

 - Rum (local)

 - Fruit and vegetable juices

 - Fruit nectars

 - Tomato juice

 - Orange juice concentrate

 - Orange juice

 - Milk and dairy Products

 - Vegetable oils

 - Animal fats

 - Sugar

 - Table salt

 - Onions

+- Potatoes

 - Poultry products

 - Additives

 - Colors

 - Fish, frozen

 - Fishmeal

 - Beef and products

 - Eggs and egg products

-Complete information (in Spanish language) may be accessed at the Ministry of Commerce and Industry website for Technical Regulations.
+Complete information (in Spanish) may be accessed at the Ministry of Commerce and Industry website for Technical Regulations.

-Vitamin and Minerals enrichment requirements
+Vitamin and Mineral enrichment requirements